 Onto the reviews…

 This was my first time playing here.
-I got a $34 rate on GolfNow at 7:00, so a good price for a Saturday morning round.
+I got a $34 rate on GolfNow at 7:00, so it was a good price for a Saturday morning round.
 I didn’t have very high expectations, but was pleasantly surprised with the course.
-Not the most challenging layout, but some fun holes and a nice setting for golf.
+It’s not the most challenging layout, but there are some fun holes and it’s a nice setting for golf.
 It’s not super long at just over 6100 yards from the back tees (par 70), but plays longer than the total yardage would suggest because there’s only three par 5’s and five par 3’s.

-As I said, the course is in excellent condition right now, which is a breath of fresh air having played so many dormant and ugly “winterized” courses around SoCal in recent months.
-Fairways and rough perfectly green and fluffy.
-Greens pretty firm and hard to hold on the approaches, but rolled very smoothly on putts an chips.
-Not as fast as I had anticipated, but quick.
+As I said, the course was in excellent condition, which was a breath of fresh air having played so many dormant and ugly “winterized” courses around SoCal in recent months.
+The fairways and rough were perfectly green and fluffy.
+The greens were pretty firm and hard to hold on the approaches, but rolled very smoothly on putts an chips.
+They weren’t as fast as I had anticipated, but still quick.
 To me, they were at the perfect pace.

 My tee time was at 12:40, but it was about 1pm by the time our group teed off.
 Still finished in about 5 hours, so just enough light left.
 Slow round, but it was a beautiful day on an excellent course so I didn’t mind too much.
 I look forward to playing the Ike soon, but the Babe is now on my list of favorite courses in SoCal.